Compiled on: 2025-10-22 — printable version

 what if the coordinator is not available when the terminal starts?

-what if a terminal crashes before sending the PLAYER_LEAVE
+what if a terminal crashes before sending the PLAYER_LEAVE message?

 how could the coordinator distinguish between a crashed terminal and one sending no inputs?